cran/ocedata/README.md

 The `ocedata` package supplies some oceanographic datasets, for general use and as an adjunct to the `oce` package.
-Indeed, some of the datasets were once supplied by `oce`, but they were moved to `ocedata` to reduce storage pressure on the CRAN system, assuming that `oce` will be updated more frequently than `ocedata`.
+Indeed, some of the datasets were once supplied by `oce`, but they were moved to `ocedata` to reduce storage pressure on the CRAN system, based on the assumption that `oce` will be updated more frequently than `ocedata`.

 ## Installing ocedata